top of page

 When describing a physical object or path, 'direct' implies a straight line or the shortest distance between two points.
 In a figurative sense, 'direct' can describe communication or action that is straightforward, honest, and without ambiguity.
 It conveys a clear and explicit manner of expression, without any detours or indirectness.
 'Direct' can also refer to a close connection or involvement without intermediaries or intermediation.
 Additionally, 'direct' may describe someone who exercises authority or control over others, displaying a hands-on and commanding approach.
 Overall, 'direct' implies immediacy, simplicity, clarity, and a lack of unnecessary steps or intermediaries.

-Example sentences of direct
+Example sentences containing direct

 1. He took a direct route to the store, avoiding any unnecessary detours.